 Whether you’re experiencing vascular issues related to peripheral artery disease or women’s health issues like uterine fibroids, our centers can accommodate your needs.
 Your first appointment with a vascular surgeon or interventional radiologist will be to discuss what you’ve been experiencing and how we can help.
 From there, we will schedule testing or treatment, depending on where you are in your journey.
 Give us a call at 888.773.2193 or schedule your initial consultation online.

 Dr. Yan Katsnelson is a philanthropist, business owner, and highly skilled cardiac surgeon.
-He is the Founder and CEO of USA Vascular Centers, which is part of USA Clinics Group, the parent company of USA Fibroid Centers, USA Vein Clinics, and USA Oncology Centers with more than 90 facilities nationwide.
+He is the Founder and CEO of USA Vascular Centers, which is part of USA Clinics Group, the parent company of USA Fibroid Centers, USA Vein Clinics, USA Hemorrhoid Centers, USA Prostate Centers and USA Oncology Centers with more than 90 facilities nationwide.
 Dr. Yan has established himself as a strong advocate for accessibility and affordability of the most advanced medical care close to home, and his mission is to create a positive experience for each patient with compassionate, personalized, and expert care.